 The following plot shows how the compressive strength varies with the cement amount for that reference point.

 The next listing is the mathematical expression represented by the predictive model.

-The formula from below can be exported to the software tool required by the customer.
+The above formula can be exported to the software tool required by the customer.

-The purpose of improving quality of concrete was to help construction companies to obtain the best product suited to their needs at minimum cost.
-We have used a neural network to model 425 specimens of concrete, in order predict the compressive strength as a function of the constituent materials and their proportions.
+The purpose of improving the quality of concrete was to help construction companies to obtain the best product suited to their needs at a minimum cost.
+We have used a neural network to model 425 specimens of concrete, to predict the compressive strength as a function of the constituent materials and their proportions.

 You can watch the step-by-step tutorial video below to help you complete this Machine Learning example for free using the powerful machine learning software, Neural Designer.